Starfox64/gVersion/README.md

 gVersion
 ========
 gVersion is a versions framework for Garry's Mod.
-It will notify anyone using your addon that it is outdated.
+It will notify anyone using your addon if it is outdated or not.

 Installation
 ------------